Skip to contents

 Using Regex to Validate Column Names

-Example: Using Regex for Affiliation Columns
+Example: Regex for Affiliation Columns

 operator: "OR"